ConsumerDataStandardsAustralia/standards/slate/source/includes/nfrs.md

 # Non-functional Requirements

 <aside class="notice">
-This section of the standards are not yet considered binding.<br/></br>It is intended that an analysis of actual usage in a production implementation for a period of time is conducted to validate that the specific thresholds stipulated in this section are made binding.
+The standard relating to NFRs will commence on a date specified by the Data Standards Chair.
+It is intended that an analysis of actual usage in a production implementation for a period of time is conducted to validate that the specific thresholds stipulated in this section are appropriate prior to this standard commencing and becoming a binding data standard under the Consumer Data Rules.
 </aside>

 The non-functional requirements (NFRs) for the Consumer Data Right regime cover a number of considerations: